-- Students are expected to dress according to uniform/dress code from the time they arrive on campus for school until they leave the campus for the day or begin practice or after-school activities. - 2.
-All garments must have a traditional fit and be modest, neat, and clean. - 3.
-Pants are to be worn at the waist no sagging.
-No oversize, tight, or short styles.
-No cargo pockets. - 4.
-Shorts (or skorts for PK-6), at a minimum, must be greater in length than a student's fully extended fingertips against their side while standing in a natural position. - 5.
-Skirt length is to the top of the kneecap.
-Slits are acceptable in a straight skirt from the bottom of the hem/skirt up to the knee for walking ease. - 6.
-Students in grades 7-12 must have LCA academic logos (shield & LCA) on all polos, oxfords, sweatshirts, 1⁄4 zips, or sweaters worn on Monday-Thursday.
-Knights logos and team shirts may be worn on Fridays. - 7.
-Sweatshirts and 1⁄4 zips may be worn with a t-shirt.
-(A student must have a polo if he/she takes off the sweatshirt or 1⁄4 zip.) - 8.
-T-shirts (long or short-sleeved) or turtleneck shirts may be worn under uniforms and can be any solid color, as long as there is not any writing showing.
-No thermal underwear may show.
-Tops must completely cover the midriff even when arms are raised. - 9.
-Jackets, coats, hats, and other outer apparel must be removed in classrooms unless the principal permits students to wear them because of a cold building. - 10.
+- 1. Students are expected to dress according to uniform campus wear dress code from the time they arrive on campus for school until they leave campus for the day.
+All garments must have a traditional fit and be modest, neat, and clean.
+Note: If required based on an extracurricular after-school activity, students may change their clothes after school.
+At such times, (a) the biblical principles outlined above remain important, and (b) students should stay with their team or group once they have changed. - 2.
+Tops should not be tight and must completely cover the midriff when arms are fully extended above the head. - 3.
+Pants/jeans must not be sagging, oversized, tight, or cropped in length.
+No cargo pockets or "skinny" styles are permitted. - 4.
+Shorts, skirts, skort, and jumpers must extend to the knee.
+Students may not roll their shorts, skirts, skorts, or jumpers to decrease their designed length.
+A slit is acceptable in a straight skirt from the bottom of the hem/skirt to the knee. - 5.
+For grades 7-12, academic logos are required on all polos, Oxfords, sweaters, sweatshirts, and 1⁄4 zips.
+For grades K-6, starting in the 2024-2025 school year, academic logos will be required on all polos, Oxfords, sweaters, sweatshirts, and 1⁄4 zips. - 6.
+For extra warmth, long or short-sleeved t-shirts or turtleneck shirts in navy, gray, white, or black may be worn under polo or Oxford campus wear shirts as long as there is not any writing, image, or logo from the undershirt or turtleneck showing.
+No thermal underwear or any other undergarments may show. - 7.
+A polo or Oxford campus wear shirt (or a Spirit t-shirt on Fridays only) must be worn underneath sweaters, sweatshirts, 1⁄4 zips, and hoodies. - 8.
+Hoodies with LCA Knights logos may be worn in grades PK-12 any day of the week.
+LCA Knights hoodies or other LCA hoodies are the only hoodies permitted.
+Non-LCA hoodies may not be worn to school as cold weather apparel. - 9.
+Jackets, coats, hats, and other cold weather apparel must be removed in classrooms unless the principal permits students to wear them because of a cold building or other special circumstance. - 10.
 Jewelry should be in moderation and good taste.
 No visible tattoos or body piercing (except for girls' earrings).
 Boys are not to wear earrings at school or school functions. - 11.
 Hairstyle extremes (e.g. spikes) and non-traditional or unnatural hair colors (e.g. blue, green, pink) are not permitted.
 Boys' hair must be off the collar, above the eyebrow, and with part of the ear showing.
 Young men may keep their hair pulled back to accomplish this purpose, but while at school all their hair should be off the collar completely.
 Boys are to be clean-shaven (no beards or mustaches). - 12.
 Young women in the 12th grade may wear a single stud nose piercing.
 Young men in the 12th grade may wear a well-groomed and maintained beard and/or mustache.
 Young men in the 12th grade must be clean shaven for school pictures and the graduation ceremony.

-ACTIVITY DRESS CODE: PRE-K-12
+ACTIVITY DRESS CODE: PK-12